discordseedbot/botpackage_music/README.md

 # Installation
 ***
 __Pre-installation:__
-1. `npm install discord.js`
+1. `npm install discord.js@12`
-It is recommended to have the stable branch.
+Jokes on you dako it works on D.JS v12

 2. `ffmpeg installed` __correctly__ for your OS/env.
 Allows the bot to join voice as well as speak.